lauramurgatroyd/test-gh-actions/README.md

 # test-gh-actions

-A small hello-world package which is used for testing building and publishing a conda package with gh-actions
+A small hello-world package which is used for testing building and publishing a conda package with github actions